Free Seminar: "How to Become an Enrolled Agent", October 2, 2014, Click here for details.

 • The EA Exam.
 Officially known as the Special Enrollment Examination (SEE) is a three-part exam administered by Prometric on behalf of the Internal Revenue Service.
 Each part is taken as a separate 100 question EA exam and you will have 3.5 hours to answer all questions for that part.
 A candidate may re-take each part up to four times each testing period.

 Park Avenue CPA Review (PACPAR) will teach live classes at the Suffolk Campus of Molloy College.
 PACPAR provides students with a high quality alternative to the mass market review programs at an affordable price.
 The advantage to this study is outstanding, experienced faculty comprised of top-rated accountants and current IRS agents who can share true situational experiences on how to prepare for presentation before the IRS.
-PACPAR uses the outstanding materials offered by FastForward Academy Exam Study Guide which includes:
+PACPAR uses the materials offered by Gleim Exam Study Guide which includes:

 - Free Online questions

 - The following three areas of study are covered: